NETWAYS/ansible-collection-icinga/doc/role-icinga2/objects.md

   collections:
     - netways.icinga
   pre_tasks:
+    # This assumes that agents don't have 'icinga2_objects' defined at hostvars level
+    # 'set_fact' will override them!
     - name: Add agent hosts to Icinga 2 objects
+      when: inventory_hostname in groups["icinga2_agents"]
       set_fact:
         icinga2_objects:
-          host.example.org   // name of the central system
+          # Name of the central system on which to deploy the given objects
+          host.example.org:
             - name: "{{ inventory_hostname }}"
               type: Zone
               file: "zones.d/{{ monitoring_zone }}/hosts/{{ inventory_hostname }}.conf"